herbix/chunkLauncher/README.md

 * Delete saves/resource packs/shader packs/mods
 * Update to JRE 1.7

+## Working Version
+No.

 ## Executable
 <a href="/bin/ChunkLauncher.jar">ChunkLauncher.jar</a>

 ## History Versions

+### 1.8.1
+* Change download url
+* Add an option about jar checksum (default disable) to speed up launcher opening
+* Fixed the bug that show failure when start old version games

 ### 1.8.0
 * Rename from SSAST Launcher